eyecantell/applydir/docs/applydir_design_overview_20250717.md

     ]
   }
 ]
-- Treat all changes (modifications, additions, deletions, creations) as replacements.
+- All changes (modifications, additions, deletions, creations) will be treated as replacements (changed_lines for original_lines).
 - For existing files, include at least 10 lines in original_lines (or all lines for files shorter than 10) to ensure a unique match.
-- For additions, include 10 lines around the insertion point in original_lines, duplicate them in changed_lines, and append new lines.
+- For additions, include 10 lines for context around the insertion point in original_lines, duplicate the context lines in changed_lines, and include new lines.
-- For deletions, include the lines to delete in original_lines (with surrounding lines to reach 10) and exclude them from changed_lines.
+- For deletions, include the lines to delete in original_lines (with surrounding lines as needed to reach 10 lines) and exclude the lines to be deleted from changed_lines.
 - For new files, use empty original_lines ([]) and include the full content in changed_lines.
-- Merge changes within 10 lines into a single change for existing files.
+- Merge changes within 10 lines of each other into a single change for existing files.
 - Ensure changed_lines are syntactically correct for the language (e.g., Python for .py files, Markdown for .md files).
 - Use relative file paths (e.g., src/main.py) matching the provided file listing.
-- Matching relies on original_lines, not line numbers.

 Files:
 - src/main.py: